FadeDragon/Resume2020/Email Service - API/README.md

 # Overview of proposal
 From the business' point of view, the requirement is to improve the reliability of emails in the main product.
 From the development point of view, having to fix bugs and rebuild the application adds unneccessary delays to the development cycle.

-Hence a new system was to address these issues, making use of AWS services.
+Making use of AWS services, the new system is as follows.

 ## Diagrams
 Diagram for AWS resources